 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-As described in the Basis for Qualified Opinion section above, we were unable to obtain sufficient appropriate evidence about the fair value of the Cryptocurrency Investments of RMB39,036,000 and the changes in fair value of the Cryptocurrency Investments of RMB36,037,000.
+As described in the Basis for Qualified Opinion section above, we were unable to obtain sufficient appropriate evidence about the fair value of the Cryptocurrency Investments of RMB8,753,000 and the changes in fair value loss of the Cryptocurrency Investments of RMB30,283,000.
 Accordingly, we are unable to conclude whether or not the other information is materially misstated with respect to this matter.